 Stone Garden Citatah Entrance Fee

-Tickets for adults is Rp15,000 per person.
-Meanwhile, tickets for children is Rp 5000.
-A parking ticket is 3000 for motorcycles and 5000 for cars.
-Best time to visit is early in the morning and late afternoon because the sun will not be too hot during those two times.
+The tourist site charge Rp14.000 for the ticket per person.
+A parking ticket is Rp5,000 for motorcycles and Rp7,000 for cars.
+The best time to visit is early in the morning and late afternoon because the sun will not be too hot during those two times.

 |Stone Garden Citatah Entrance Fee|

-Facilities at Stone Garden Citatah is very basic.
+Facilities at Stone Garden Citatah are very basic.
 In front of the entrance gate, there is a parking space.
 Rows of food stalls stand right and left the pathway after the entrance gate.
-There are toilet facilities with the basic condition.
+There are toilet facilities with basic conditions.
 Across the stone garden area, gazebos are built to provide shade for visitors.

 How To Get To Stone Garden Citatah